augustd/burp-suite-error-message-checks/README.md

 ```

 Often error messages may not be noticed during the normal course of testing.
 This extension is designed to passively detect error messages, even during scanning, spidering, etc.

+Note: You will need to have the Burp Suite Utils library in your CLASSPATH in order to build this project: https://github.com/augustd/burp-suite-utils